howsoai/howso-docs/source/user_guide/influential_data_counterfactuals_uncertainty.rst

 Concepts & Terminology
 ----------------------

+- :ref:`Uncertainty <user_guide/terminology:Uncertainty>` is the amount of information that is unknown about a prediction, and is characterized by a prediction's residual.
+The :ref:`residual <user_guide/terminology:residual>` is the mean absolute error between a predicted and actual value.
-:ref:`Influential cases <user_guide/terminology:influential cases>` are the records that were directly used to make a prediction or to derive a result.
+- :ref:`Influential cases <user_guide/terminology:influential cases>` are the records that were directly used to make a prediction or to derive a result.
-:ref:`Counterfactuals <user_guide/terminology:boundary cases>`, or boundary cases, are the records that have similar Context Features to that of a prediction's Context Features, but instead have different Action Feature values.
+- :ref:`Counterfactuals <user_guide/terminology:boundary cases>`, or boundary cases, are the records that have similar Context Features to that of a prediction's Context Features, but instead have different Action Feature values.
 In other words, these are records with similar information that contain a different result.
 For example, if the prediction for fruit type was "peach", a boundary case might be a very peach-looking "nectarine".

-- **Uncertainty**

-Uncertainty is the amount of information that is unknown about a prediction, and is characterized by a prediction's residual.
-The :ref:`residual <user_guide/terminology:residual>` is the mean absolute error between a predicted and actual value.

 How-To Guide
 ------------